jodyphelan/tbdb/README.md

 ## Generating a new library

 ##### Install

-Just downloade the repository using `git clone git@github.com:jodyphelan/tbdb.git`.
+Just downloade the repository using `https://github.com/jodyphelan/tbdb.git`.
 The script is written in pure python with no dependancies.

 ##### Run
 Once the tbdb.csv is finished the `parse_db.py` script can be run.